 Modernising public administration

 Digital technologies allow public authorities to deliver services more quickly, more precisely, and more efficiently.
 Many Member States already have major programmes of modernisation bringing widespread benefits to their citizens.
-At the EU level, the eGovernment Action Plan 2016-2020 seeks to accelerate and broaden the scope of public administrations' digitisation by increasing their efficiency and facilitating the free movement of businesses and citizens.
+At the EU level, the eGovernment Action Plan 2016-2020 seeks to accelerate and broaden the scope of digitisation, thereby increasing the efficiency of public administrations and facilitating the free movement of businesses and citizens.
 Savings can flow from simpler administrative procedures for individuals and companies, such as the ‘digital-by-default’ and the ‘once-only’ principles.
 As an example, companies participating in eProcurement procedures would only need to provide one document.

 The ‘once-only’ principle at EU level could generate total net savings of around EUR 5 billion/year.

-The recently proposed Single Digital Gateway would mean that people and businesses face fewer administrative burdens when moving and/or doing business across borders in the Single Market, by being able to find relevant information and assistance services, and complete certain key procedures, online.
+The proposal for a single digital gateway, adopted on 2 May 2017, will help people and businesses to face fewer administrative burdens when moving and/or doing business across borders in the Single Market.
+It will offer easy access to relevant information and assistance services, it will enable users to complete certain key administrative procedures, online and guarantee non-discriminatory access to national online procedures for users from other countries.
+It will also set the first step towards implementing the once-only principle in cross-border scenarios.

 The planned initiative on Digital solutions throughout a company’s lifecycle will allow companies to fulfil administrative requirements (register, file and update company documents) online and across borders, bringing the benefits of digitisation to the process of setting up and maintaining a business.

 The European Student e-Card in the Erasmus+ exchange programme will allow students to access university services across the EU, relying on their national electronic identification means.
-Many other services could be provided for the approximately 19 million people that live in another EU country.

 The public sector can increase the interoperability of their cross-border services by following the recently updated recommendations of the European Interoperability Framework and by sharing their data and services in conformity with the INSPIRE Directive.
 Use of the ICT standards referenced in a European catalogue would scale up the size of the market for digital products and services.